itsShrizon/Amazon-Dashboard-Power-BI/README.md

 - Clothing Sets
 - Dhotis Mundu
 - Dungarees
--And many more.
+- And many more.
 Contact me to know more.
 ## 📊 Metrics Tracked
 - Sales Units
 - Revenue